OpenSmock/Molecule/documentation/Create and connect Components.md

 Components are stopped using the `MolComponentImpl class>>stop` instruction. \
 Components with a name are stopped a similar method as `start`, which is `MolComponentImpl class>>stop: #[name]`.

-## Stop the two components MolGNSSDataImpl and MolGNSSMapImpl
+## Stop the MolGNSSDataImpl and MolGNSSMapImpl components
 In a **Playground** (located in the **Browse** tab of Pharo):

 ```smalltalk